FSTDriverless/AirSim/README.md

 # Formula Student Technion Driverless - Based on AirSim
+This is the repository of the paper [Explorations and Lessons Learned in Building an Autonomous Formula SAE Car from Simulations (SIMULTECH 2019 conference)](https://arxiv.org/abs/1905.05940)

 To view AirSim git and the original README, please go to [AirSim git](https://github.com/Microsoft/AirSim).

 ### Updates

 * We share now our final trained model based on imitation learning.
 The model can be found in [Models folder](Models).

 This project is about training and implementing self-driving algorithm for Formula Student Driverless competitions.
 In such competitions, a formula race car, designed and built by students, is challenged to drive through previously unseen tracks that are marked by traffic cones.